-The Olivetti Underwood Factory was designed by acclaimed architect Louis Kahn in 1966 and completed in 1970.
-Olivetti, an Italian company, commissioned the building for the manufacture of their Underwood line of typewriters and related products.
+The Olivetti Underwood Factory was designed by acclaimed American architect Louis Kahn in 1966 and completed in 1970.
+Olivetti, an Italian company, commissioned Kahn the building to manufacture their Underwood line of typewriters and related products.

 Olivetti Underwood Factory Technical Information